torsday/notebook/GLOSSARY.md

 Extensible Messaging & Presence Protocol.

+## YAGNI

+"You aren't gonna need it."
+A principle of extreme programming (XP) that states a programmer should not add functionality until deemed necessary.
+XP co-founder Ron Jeffries has written: "Always implement things when you actually need them, never when you just foresee that you need them."

 ## Yeoman

 An open source client-side development stack, consisting of tools and frameworks intended to help developers quickly build high quality web applications.